 Subsequent books, Ask Me, The Gatekeeper’s Wife and Picnic develop and expand her witty, argumentative, and, most importantly, passionate quest for, among things, justice, reverence and, paradoxically, humility.
 Stylistically the earlier lyrical work such as ‘Whale Psalm’ develops into the sparser clean lines of poems like ‘The Witnesses’.
 There is also sharp humour in the varieties of female characters portrayed in ‘Chicken’ and ‘Letter from Claudia in the Midi’, the mordant comedy of woman as despoiler and rebel set against the ravages of age and time.
 The importance of her comedy to deliver acute observations, often overlooked, is constant, with plays, puns and satirical undercurrents in her poems.
 When she looks in at the self visiting China, as in ‘Roosters and Earthworms’, (cast as she must be as a Rooster), tellingly, she says of her ‘best roles’ she would choose clown over military hero.

-Zwicky is widely acknowledged and awarded as one of Australia’s most important and exhilarating poets.
-She is extensively anthologised, and her work establishes a sometimes precipitous path for her reader.
+Zwicky was widely acknowledged and awarded as one of Australia’s most important and exhilarating poets.
+She has been extensively anthologised, and her work establishes a sometimes precipitous path for her reader.
 She writes personally and faithfully for the reader she doesn’t know but might meet (and perhaps paradoxically for herself) – trying to stay, as nearly as possible, close to the stuff of reality.

-Aside from her poetry Zwicky has written short stories.
+Aside from her poetry Zwicky also wrote short stories.
 A collection Hostages was published in 1983, and a collection of essays on literature and survival The Lyre in the Pawnshop (1986).
-She has worked extensively as an editor and for many years taught English and American Literature as a Senior Lecturer at the University of Western Australia.
+She worked extensively as an editor and for many years taught English and American Literature as a Senior Lecturer at the University of Western Australia.
 Her work is widely anthologised and the subject of much critical attention.
-She has a son and a daughter, two grandchildren and a ghost-dog.
+She was survived by a son and a daughter, two grandchildren and a ghost-dog.